 2- Three-Group Distinction:

-The three distinct groups of Indigenous peoples that are recognized by the Crown in section 353 are:
+There are three distinct groups of Indigenous peoples that are recognized by the Crown in section 353:

 When First Nation, Inuit, and Métis ‘peoples’ were placed into section 35 of the Constitution Act it created a three-group distinction of Aboriginal peoples in Canada.
 The distinctions-based approach to federal policy creation and implementation only began to appear in April 2004 during roundtable discussions between the federal Liberal government in Canada and Indigenous leaders from the: